Marion Park Pavilion

 The Marion Park Pavilion is a multi-use dance hall and Pavilion in Glidden, Wisconsin, United States.
 It was added to the National Register of Historic Places in 1981.

+History

-The pavilion is located in Marion Park, and was built in 1938.
-It designed to provide unobstructed space for dancing.
-The building is now used a community gathering place, such as during the local Glidden Community Fair.
+The pavilion is located in Marion Park and was built in 1938.
+It was designed to provide unobstructed space for dancing.
+The building is now used as a community gathering place, such as during the local Glidden Community Fair.
 The building has an unusual octagonal shape, with a domed roof.
-The building is considered seasonal, and therefore has no heating system, for winter use.
+The building is considered seasonal, and therefore does not have a heating system for winter use.
 However, the building does have electricity.